 - Contributions are not tax-deductible, however, you can withdraw contributions and earnings from a Roth IRA tax-free.

-- To contribute to a Roth IRA, joint filers’ modified adjusted gross income must be less than $160,000 and less than $110,000 for single filers.
+- To contribute to a Roth IRA, joint filers’ modified adjusted gross income must meet IRS guidelines.

 - You can withdraw funds tax-free before retirement under certain conditions: if your funds have been in your account for at least five years, you’re older than age 59 1⁄2, you buy a first-time home, or if you become disabled or die.